 This museum shares the story of segregation in Princess Anne County.
 Visits by schoolchildren may be arranged on dates when the public school calendar has classes in session.
 Admission is free.

-Currently closed for historic preservation work, this house will reopen for field trips in 2018.
+Currently closed for historic preservation work.
 Check back soon to discover field trip options at this site.

-Coming summer 2017: A brand new education center is being constructed at the Thoroughgood House!
+Coming Spring 2018: A brand new education center is being constructed at the Thoroughgood House!

-We are excited to announce that when the site reopens in 2017 we will be offering new educational programs.
+We are excited to announce that when the site reopens this spring, we will be offering new educational programs.
 Check back soon to discover field trip options at this site.